sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/redis.md

 ## Kubernetes

+### Kubernetes
+- See our documentation for Kubernetes [here](../deploy/kubernetes/kustomize/configure.md#external-redis) when deploying with Kustomize

 ### Kubernetes with Helm
 [See the Helm Redis guidance here](../deploy/kubernetes/helm.md#using-external-redis-instances)

-### Kubernetes without Helm
-- See our documentation for Kubernetes [here](../deploy/kubernetes/kustomize/configure.md#custom-redis) when deploying with Kustomize
-- See our documentation for Kubernetes [here](../deploy/kubernetes/configure.md#configure-custom-redis) when deploying using the deprecated deployment scripts (without Kustomize)

 **Related:** [How to Set a Password for Redis using a ConfigMap](../how-to/redis_configmap.md)